-The design features an entry plaza off SW Nyberg Street.
-(1) The entry plaza features a ground labyrinth with benches and Pacific Northwest native trees along the edge.
+(1) An entry plaza at SW Nyberg street that has a ground labyrinth with benches and Pacific Northwest native trees along the edge.

 (2) A QR code to an educational website is located at the center of the labyrinth.

 (3) Continuing through the site, Japanese Cherry trees flank the main pedestrian path along with walkway lighting.